-As at 30 June 2010, short term bank borrowings are interest-free spot credits to pay withholding taxes and Social Security Institution ("SGK") premiums and factoring loans.
-As at 30 June 2010, the Company has made factoing transactions in order to eliminate foreign currency risk for its foreign currency receivables.
-The factoring loan agreements are performed as irrevocable by which the Company undertakes the collection risk.
-As a result, the receivables are kept at financials up to maturity.
+As at 31 December 2010, short term bank borrowings are factoring loans and interest-free spot credits to pay withholding taxes and Social Security Institution ("SGK") premiums.
+As at 31 December 2010, the Company has made factoring transactions in order to eliminate foreign currency risk for its foreign currency receivables.
+The factoring loan agreements are performed as revocable by which the Company undertakes the collection risk.
+As a result, the receivables and related factoring loans are kept at financials up to maturity.